gevulotnetwork/gevulot/README.md

 ## Gevulot Node

-Gevulot node is written in Rust and packaged into Podman container.
+Gevulot node is written in Rust and packaged into a container.
 It uses QEMU-KVM as its hypervisor to run unikernel programs.

 ### Building container